tom-leamon/design-patterns-JS/docs.md

 ```

 ### Template
-method defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
+Method defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
 ##### template_es6.js
 ```Javascript
 class Tax {